Top 10 Medical Universities in Asia 2018

 Before we look at the top 10 Medical Universities in Asia, ranked by the very prestigious Times Higher Education.
 Let’s look at why Aisa is a good destination for medical universities.

-While heading out into the world for higher education, most Pakistani students have a natural bias toward western and European universities, not realising that Asia has some of the most sought after institutes that attract students from every corner of the globe.
+While heading out into the world for higher education, most Pakistani students have a natural bias toward western and European universities, not realizing that Asia has some of the most sought-after institutes that attract students from every corner of the globe.
 And the hundreds of thousands of students that enrol in these varsities each year do not come to experience Asian food or culture.
 They come because the universities are actually world-class institutions offering the very best of educational and research facilities.

 National University of Singapore

 The medical school of the National University of Singapore was established in 1905 and is currently considered the top medical school in Asia.
 Named Yong Loo Lin School of Medicine, the school offer state-of-the-art education and opportunities for cutting edge research in various medical disciplines, including epidemiology and public health, biochemistry, medicines, microbiology, ophthalmology, obstetrics and gynaecology, paediatrics, pathology, pharmacology, and orthopaedic surgery.
 The school follows the British model of medical education and offers full-time undergraduate programmes leading to Bachelors of Surgery (MBBS) and Bachelors of Medicine.
 The department also offers postgraduate Master of Nursing, Master of Science (Nursing) and Doctor of Philosophy programmes.

 The medical school at Tsinghua University is as exclusive as any top school in the world.
 It has its roots in the Peking Union Medical College that was founded by the Rockefeller Foundation in 1917 based on American education system.
 Tsinghua set up its first medical school in 2001, but merged it with the Peking Union Medical College in 2006, with the institute now called Peking Union Medical College, Tsinghua University.